Digital Designs and Renderings, Product Designs

 Online and print marketing collateral for products and services.

-Digital designs and freehand sketches created with AutoCAD 2-D
+Digital designs and freehand sketches created with AutoCAD 2D

 “FRAME OF MIND: macrocosm vs microcosm” is a conceptual digital design that represents the vast complexity of the unknown.
 This art piece serves to push the mind to think outside the box.
 In order to see the bigger picture, i.e. life’s macrocosm, one might require a certain frame of mind and level of consciousness.
 Perhaps it is also the way in which the mind should frame information.

-Graphic design created with Rhino
+Graphic design created using Rhino

-Architectural product design models and renderings created with AutoCAD 3-D. Original lamp designs and light fixtures
+Architectural product design models and renderings created with AutoCAD 3D.
+Original lamp designs and light fixtures

 Architectural models and renderings created with Revit Architecture, Rhino and AutoCAD